 What they say:

 Kidcity is in the 1835 Camp-Sterns House, which served as the convent for St. Sebastian’s Church for the past 70 years.
 Although it’s an old house, it’s at a new site, after moving 400 feet down Washington Street in March of 1997 and spending a day stuck in the middle of the street.
 The house was renovated and filled with one-of-a-kind exhibits and opened to the public in September 1998.

 In 2003, Kidcity constructed an addition, which more than doubled the size of the museum.
-Designed to look like another old house which has been restored, the West building updates Kidcity with the addition of an elevator for handicapped accessiblity.
+Designed to look like another old house which has been restored, the West building updates Kidcity with the addition of an elevator for handicapped accessibility.
 The new building has three floors of exhibits, including our new science-themed area, the Space Age Roadtrip, which opened in June 2006.

 The mission of Kidcity Children’s Museum is to celebrate a child’s natural curiosity by offering a downtown hands-on playspace where children ages 1 through 8 come with parents and other significant adults to learn through play.
 Kidcity will be a safe and enriched educational environment which fosters the development of problem-solving skills and creativity.
 As a child-friendly public space, Kidcity will support every parent’s effort to be the best parent they can be.

 The museum is sectioned up into very distinct areas.
-Again, from the Kidcity website, they are (or were, in 2008):
+They are (or were, in 2008):

 The Ship – Hoist the sails and climb aboard, our clipper ship tells the story of Middletown’s heyday as a shipping port in the early 1800’s – although young sailors will be excused for imagining themselves on a pirate ship.